 There is a lot of misinformation and confusion about how insurance companies determine the amount to pay in a car accident claim.
 Some people think the worse the behavior, the higher the value.
 Others focus solely on medical expenses.
 In truth, the value is a complex element of a case, which requires looking at a case in a holistic way.
 One of the most common misconceptions is that the victim will receive more money because the other driver was intoxicated.
 Though possible in some cases, this is not an automatic fact.

-At the Springs Law Group, we carefully evaluate each case to determine how best to help our clients achieve fair and just compensation for their injuries.
+The auto accident lawyers at Springs Law Group carefully evaluate each case to determine how best to help our clients achieve fair and just compensation for their injuries.
 To better understand how the value of a case is determined, consider the following points.

 Impaired Driving Applies to Liability, Not Damages

 To prove your case and be compensated for injuries, you must prove several things.
 First, you must prove the other driver was responsible for causing the accident.
 This is known as “liability.”
 Second, you must prove that the accident caused your injuries.
 Third, you must show that as a result of those injuries you’ve incurred some sort of financial or personal loss.
 These are known as “damages.”